How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 One of the most popular infrastructure configuration tools is Ansible.
 With Ansible, you can automate the process of configuring multiple servers at once.

-Learn the basics of Ansible with the following course from Kodekloud:
+Learn the basics of Ansible with the Ansible for the Absolute Beginners.

 This course will help you master the fundamentals of Ansible through hands-on exercises that you can practice right in the browser.
 You will learn about Ansible inventory, modules, variables, conditionals, loops, and much more.